 Teams of 1 to 5 people will submit an application and 2-page proposal outlining their idea.
 Submissions will be accepted from July 15 until September 15, 2019.

-Seven teams will pitch in front of a live audience and industry expert judges at the 4D Demo Night on October 21, 2019 in San Francisco.
+Seven teams will pitch in front of a live audience and industry expert judges at the 4D Demo Night on October 15, 2019 in Oakland.

 Is the solution aligned with the objectives of the challenge?

 Does the solution address a sufficiently large total addressable market?

 Does the problem statement capture the pain points of targeted customers?

 Does the team have the technical and/or business credibility to deliver on the idea?

 Could this idea be turned into a company with a significant market impact?

 Is the solution technically feasible, demonstrable, and innovative?

 How innovative or new is this idea, concept, or solution?